 The open communication robot for everyone

 In recent years, a variety of communication robots have appeared on the market.
 However, most of them are "closed", dependent on specific proprietary services, or their specifications are not disclosed to the public.
 In fact, compared to other bipedal, quadrupedal, and wheeled robots, there are surprisingly few open source communication robots.
-We often see the tragedy of communication robots reaching the end of life as their backend services goes by.

 "Why don't they make communication robots more open and hackable?"
 It is the problem and why Stackchan was born.

 As a solution, I decided to create an open-source robot that anyone could build from scratch.
 This means that open community, rather than a closed, specific company or individual, will collaborate to grow the robot.

 The most important feature of Stack-chan is that everything is open.

 Stack-chan is open in two aspects.
 First, All the resources of Stack-chan are distributed under Apache-2.0 license, including the schematics, the 3D model of the case and the firmware.
 Second, I'm opening up not only the source code and model data for Stack-chan, but also the entire process of creating it.
 In other words, I shared widely the background issues, the decisions I made, the troubles I had, and the mistakes I made so that users can learn how to make and customize Stack-chan.
 You can follow the process by searching its official twitter hashtags.

 #stackchan, #ｽﾀｯｸﾁｬﾝ on Twitter

 As a result, over 30 enthusiasts have already started making Stack-chan and putting them into their varius appilcations from frontend of voice assistant to quadrupedal robot.
 You can see the most impressive works from the community in my project logs.
 Over 200 tweets by them doing trial and error are in the curated list below.